Composing Custom Pipelines¶

 A step is any object satisfying StepProtocol — no base class needed:

-from ace_next import ACEStepContext
+from ace import ACEStepContext

 class MyLoggingStep: